Take advantage of Frequent Flyer credit cards with bonus frequent flyer points so you can get the rewards you want sooner

-Bonus frequent flyer points on signup are a great reward for doing nothing you wouldn’t be doing already with your credit card.
-Simply apply for a card and get approved in most cases, and they’re yours to use.
-The key here is to read the terms and conditions before committing to anything, as there are often a lot of restrictions as to how you can earn these bonus points on sign up.
-Some credit cards will need a minimum spend, some need you to apply by a certain date, and others require a combination of these.
+Bonus frequent flyer points on signup are a great way for new cardholders to earn points from the get go.
+The key here is to read the terms and conditions before committing to anything, as there are often conditions in place on how you can earn these bonus points.
+Bonus point offers can require a minimum spend amount before receiving the points, some need you to apply by a certain date, whereas others may request a combination of these terms.

 What are the types of the credit cards that offer bonus frequent flyer points?

 - Reward credit cards.
-This type of card lets you earn points while you spend, and awards you with benefits such as free flights, gifts, cashbacks and other rewards.
-Remember that with all reward credit cards you need to maximise the value of your points as much as possible.
-Be mindful that some of these cards carry a high annual fee.
-These credit card providers offer bonus points on sign up as an incentive for you to apply.
+This type of card lets you earn points while you spend, and awards you with benefits such as free flights, gifts, cash backs and other rewards.
+Be mindful that some of these cards carry a high annual fee, so make sure to maximise the value of your points to counteract the cost of the card.
+Reward credit card providers offer bonus points on sign up as an incentive for you to apply.

 How does a credit card with bonus frequent flyer points for new applicants work?

-Usually the bonus frequent flyer points offer only applies once for every account you open that links to that credit card, and your application has to be approved.
+The bonus frequent flyer points generally offer only applies once for every approved account that links to the credit card.
 Some terms and conditions state you need to apply before a certain date as well, so always remember to read these before applying.

 In most cases, to receive your bonus points you must activate your credit card and make your first eligible purchase – which normally excludes things like balance transfers and premiums for the insurance attached with that credit card.
 Again, the terms and conditions could set a time limit as to when you need to make this first purchase by, but it’s usually around 90 days.